casper-devrel/docs-redux/cspr-docs/docs/concepts/accounts-and-keys.md

 ## Creating Accounts and Keys {#creating-accounts-and-keys}

 When you create an account on the Casper blockchain, a cryptographic key-pair will be created when using either the [Casper command-line client](#option-1-key-generation-using-the-casper-client) or a block explorer.
+Developers must use the Casper command-line client as described below.
+Otherwise, they won't have access to the secret key file needed during development.

 :::note